Brain-Development-and-Disorders-Lab/mars/README.md

 ## Deployment 👉

+### Configure environment variables

 The server component of MARS is containerized using Docker.
 Before starting the Docker containers, three environment variables must be configured in an `.env` file that should be placed in the `/server` directory.
-The two variables are `CONNECTION_STRING` and `PORT`, the MongoDB connection string and the port of the server to listen on respectively.
+The variables are `CONNECTION_STRING`, `PORT`, and `DEFAULT_PASSWORD`, the MongoDB connection string, the port of the server to listen on, and the default login password respectively (no specific user functionality exists yet).
 Example contents are shown below:

 ```Text
 CONNECTION_STRING=mongodb://admin:metadataadmin@localhost:27017/